Improving Convergence and Generalization Using Parameter Symmetries: Theoretical Guarantees for Improving Optimization

-We have shown that a component in second-order method update is in the teleportation direction.
-Viewing from the other direction, these results also suggest that small teleportation brings the subsequent first-order updates closer to second-order updates, at least for convex functions.
-This advances the results in \cite{zhao2022symmetry}, which only says that teleportation brings subsequent first-order updates equal to second-order updates at critical points of $\left\| \frac{\partial \loss}{\partial \vw} \right\|_2^2$.

-The equality in \eqref{eq:positive-derivative-convex} holds at critical points of $\left\| \frac{\partial \loss}{\partial \vw} \right\|_2^2$ in the level set.
-Proposition \ref{prop:positive-derivative-convex} also holds for nonstrictly convex $\loss$.
-The proposition does not hold for non-convex functions.
-However, since Newton's method may not move in the right direction in nonconvex problems, this is actually good.
-For smooth functions, it may be possible to find a modified version of \eqref{eq:positive-derivative-convex} that depends on the smoothness constant.

-It has been observed that the solutions found by adaptive gradient descent have worse generalization ability compared to stochastic gradient descent \citep{zhou2020towards}.
-Depending on what other classes of functions the proposition can generalize to, our results may support this observation.
-If second-order methods prefer steeper trajectories, then the minima they find are likely to be sharper. }

 Intuitively, teleportation can speed up optimization as it behaves similarly to Newton's method.
-The update direction in Newton’s method can be decomposed into two components: one in the gradient direction and one orthogonal to the gradient.
-Among all directions orthogonal to the gradient, this second component matches the direction along which the gradient norm increases the fastest (Proposition \ref{prop:positive-derivative-convex-max}).
-In other words, teleportation narrows the gap between the second-order and first-order optimization methods.

-After a teleportation that takes parameters to a critical point on a level set, the gradient descent direction is the same as the Newton's direction \cite{zhao2022symmetry}.
-As a result, we can leverage the convergence of Newton's method to derive the convergence rate of teleportation.
+After a teleportation that takes parameters to a critical point on a level set, the gradient descent direction is the same as the Newton direction \citep{zhao2022symmetry}.
+As a result, we can leverage the convergence of Newton's method to derive the convergence rate of teleportation for the deterministic setting.

-\begin{proposition}[Quadratic term in convergence rate] Let $f$ be strictly convex and let $w_0\in \R^d$.
+\begin{proposition}[Quadratic term in convergence rate] Let $\loss$ be strictly convex and let $\vw_0\in \R^d$.
 Let

-Let $\nabla^2 \loss$ be the Hessian of $\loss$, and $\lambda_{\max}(\nabla^2 \loss(w))$ be the largest eigenvalue of $\nabla^2 \loss(w)$.
-If $ \nabla \loss(w') \neq 0$ then there exists $\lambda_0$ such that $ 0\leq \lambda_0 \leq \lambda_{\max} ( \nabla^2 \loss(w_0)),$ and one step of gradient descent after teleportation with learning rate $\gamma >0$ gives
+Let $\nabla^2 \loss$ be the Hessian of $\loss$, and $\lambda_{\max}(\nabla^2 \loss(\vw))$ be the largest eigenvalue of $\nabla^2 \loss(\vw)$.
+If $ \nabla \loss(\vw') \neq 0$, then there exists $\lambda_0$ such that $ 0\leq \lambda_0 \leq \lambda_{\max} ( \nabla^2 \loss(\vw_0)),$ and one step of gradient descent after teleportation with learning rate $\gamma >0$ gives

-Let $w' = g_0 \cdot w_0$.
+Let $\vw' = g_0 \cdot \vw_0$.
 If $\gamma \leq \frac{1}{\lambda_0}$, $\cL$ is a $\mu$--strongly convex $L$--smooth function, and the Hessian is $G$--Lipschitz, then we have that

-\end{proposition} The details of the assumptions and the proof are in Section~\ref{sec:newtons-proof}.
+\end{proposition} More details about the assumptions and the proof are in Appendix~\ref{sec:newtons-proof}.
 Note that due to unknown step size $\lambda_0$, extra care is needed in establishing this convergence rate.